Home » Type » Noodles + Pastas » Garlicky Mushroom & Kale + Linguine

 Use spinach in place of kale if you like.

-Add extra protein to this recipe by adding a can of cannellini or great northern beans, drained and rinsed, to the pot after adding the broth.
+To add extra protein to this recipe, add a can of cannellini or Great Northern beans, drained and rinsed, to the pot after adding the broth.

-Use any noodles you prefer: penne, farfalle, soba, udon, ramen, fettucine, etc. Use rice or quinoa pasta to make this gluten free.
+You can use any noodles you prefer: bowtie, penne, farfalle, soba, udon, ramen, fettuccine, etc. To make this gluten-free, use rice or quinoa pasta.

 1. If you were going to meal prep this for the week, how would you suggest storing it?
 I’m leaning towards keeping the pasta and sauté in two separate containers in the fridge, but didn’t know how long to expect the sauté to keep once made, if I should freeze instead, or if I should just avoid making ahead of time whenever possible.
 Any advice would be appreciated!
 TIA!